Reign in Blood: Composition and music

 Reign In Blood is a thrash metal album that contains many tempo changes and breakdowns.
 Eschewing traditional pop and rock song structures, the album's tracks are instead upon transitions between different guitar riffs.
 Joseph Schafer of Invisible Oranges characterized the general format of the albums tracks as "shocking open, memorable end, and a whole lot of velocity in-between."
 He further explained, "Reign In Blood is a singular record with a singular purpose: adrenaline.
 They embodied it, they produced it.
 These songs increase heart rates.
 In effect the music sounds simple-to-understand and direct to the point of mathematical elegance."

 Critical reception

-Although the album received no radio airplay, it was the band's first release to enter the Billboard 200, where it debuted at #127, and attained its peak position of 94 in its sixth week.
-The album also reached #47 on the UK Album Chart, and on November 20, 1992, it was certified gold in the US.
+Although the album received no radio airplay, it was the band's first release to enter the Billboard 200, where it debuted at number 127, and attained its peak position at number 94 in its sixth week.
+The album also reached number 47 on the UK Album Chart, and on November 20, 1992, it was certified gold in the US.